abumumin/RedAcre/readme.md

 * Use npx cypress open or node_modules/.bin/cypress open to open the test runner and execute a visual regression locally.
 * Use npx cypress run or node_modules/.bin/cypress run to run the test in headless mode *Use npx cypress run -b <browser_type> --headless to run in headless mode with a specific browser
-* Use npx cypress run --spec to run a specific test

 ****

 # Supported Browsers